Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

 The army crushed the uprising and at least 3,000 people were killed.
 It was during this time that the leader of Myanmar's ousted government, Aung San Suu Kyi, grew to political prominence.

-The US on Friday granted temporary deportation protections and work permits to citizens of Myanmar living in the United States.
+The United States on Friday granted temporary deportation protections and work permits to citizens of Myanmar living in the United States.

 Washington is also ramping up pressure against junta leaders.
 Earlier this week, the US initiated sanctions against family members of junta leader Min Aung Hlaing.
 The US has already tightened export controls on Myanmar.